AngryProgrammerInside/InstallAgent/ReadMe.md

     *   **InstallAgent status.amp** - Automation Policy run by the Custom Service
     *   **InstallAgent status - Tim Wiser.amp** - Automation Policy run by the Custom Service, for **Deployment Packages** still using Tim's Registry key (4.01 and Below)
     *   **Agent Installer Script Status.xml** - Custom Service Configuration file

+## Custom PowerShell modules
+The default InstallAgent-Core.psm1 module provides the default behaviors, and now includes AzNableProxy token lookup by default.

+By using custom modules that override default funtions you can achieve most any features you need for edge case deployments.

+Add your custom modules to the **Agent\Lib** folder and update the $SC.Names.LibraryFiles array.

+Examples of what can be achieved is illustrated with the following files within the Custom Library folder:
+*   **GetCustomInstallMethodExamples.psm1** - Demonstrates how you can provide a custom Install Method information back to the correct Hashtable
+*   **CustomOverrideExample.psm1** - Demonstrates how you can
+    *   Add additional telemetry when calling the AzNableProxy GET function with a few extra lines of code
+    *   Deliver detailed telemetry on Exit or Failure with a few extra lines of code

 # Preparation